-Author has written 12 stories for Harry Potter, Doctor Who, Star Wars, Stargate: Universe, and Avatar: Last Airbender.
+Author has written 13 stories for Harry Potter, Doctor Who, Star Wars, Stargate: Universe, Avatar: Last Airbender, and Naruto.

 I'm a college student who enjoys theater and music.
 My favorite authors include Terry Pratchett, Mercedes Lackey, Garth Nix, Agatha Christie, Jane Austen, and many, many more.

 My favorite characters include Hermione Granger, Obi-Wan Kenobi, Lirael the Remembrancer, Zuko, Daniel Jackson, and Rodney McKay.
 I have a weakness for well-written AU's and happy endings that's only gotten worse since Revenge of the Sith came out.
 (I speak of the book, not the movie.
 Matthew Stover is very, very good.)

 I like trying to look at things from different points of view, and I love it when fellow fanfic authors bring their research and experience to the table.
 Whether it is knowledge of military life and protocol, a sprinkling of actual scientific theories, or well-researched musings on cultural backgrounds, I can't help but appreciate the kind of expertise and passion that goes into those fics.
 I also appreciate authors who have clearly put a lot of thought into the motivations and expectations of their characters.

 The successful use of unreliable narrators makes me grin, although I tend to appreciate them better if there are multiple POV shifts in the same fic.